ibm-watson-data-lab/ibm-watson-data-lab.github.io/_features/4-notebooks-for-developers.md

 ---
-permalink: notebooks-for-platform-first
+permalink: notebooks-for-developers
-page: notebooks-for-platform-first
+page: notebooks-for-developers
-connector: platformFirst # this is what we pass to the include, and matches the strategy collection
+connector: notebooksForDevelopers # this is what we pass to the include, and matches the strategy collection
 layout: default2
 col: m4 s12
-title: Notebooks for Platform First
+title: Notebooks for Developers
 headline: Bring the tools of data science to the millions of devs solving data problems.
 story:
 ---